Skip to content

 The campaign is split into two basic phases:

-In Phase 1, the attacker is in the initial discovery stage of their attack.
+The attacker is in the initial discovery stage of their attack.
 They try to access the production system via an Active Directory domain control.
 The attacker finds decoy users, GPOs (Group Policy Objects) and other deception assets.
 In addition, breadcrumbs have been distributed on production endpoints that also point to the SWIFT terminal.
 These breadcrumbs can take many forms but will provide traceable credentials.
 These credentials are unique for each endpoint, and they are automatically generated using a simple template configuration.
 As each credential is unique, it is easy to trace where the initial compromise was made and follow the path the attacker is taking.

 Screenshot of the deception SWIFT portal, and a login as “deception user” and password “evil_insider”